xinjueli/AdaptivePenalizedMacroFactor/README.md

 Published in : 'Unpublished; Theoretical description of why we are going to use the adaptive methods'

-Description : 'Builds a classification tree to predict, wheather the customer choose the Citrus Hill (CH) or the Minute Maid (MM) Orange Juice.
-A number of characteristics is used in order to grow a tree.
-The second part builds a random forest with the same dataset.
-A visualization of the error terms are shown.'
+Description : 'Builds a classification model to predict by combining the shrinking methods with the adaptive methods.
+The model can automatically detect the homogenous interval and the active macro-factor set'

-Keywords : 'tree, decision-tree, regression, classification, simulation, random-forest, plot, graphical representation, visualization'
+Keywords : 'Penalized, regression, classification, simulation, random-forest, plot, graphical representation, visualization'

-See also :
+See also : 'Time varing LASSO'

 Author : Xinjue Li

 Submitted :

 Example :
+- prediction
-- Tree Model
+- Coefficient varying
-- Error of the random forests regression
 ```